 This film starts with a wonderful Mercury launch sequence.
 It shows a thriving aerospace industry in its prime.
 Viewers see an unsuccessful launch, lots of technology of the day (including transistor pocket radios) and 12 gallons of gas for $3.60.
 The film shows recreation, educational centers, and corporations and their space-related products.
-It describes the economic, cultural and population boom.
+It describes the economic, cultural and population booms.
 Viewers see tactical missile launches and astronaut medical test equipment.
 The film predicts and shows a model of the Vehicle Assembly Building.
 It shows Miss Baker, the astro-monkey, Pensacola's School of Naval Aviation Medicine and Eglin Air Force Base in Fort Walton Beach.
 It is a tribute to the space program.
 Produced by Leroy Crooks; sponsored by FDC.

-Florida Memory is funded under the provisions of the Library Services and Technology Act, from the Institute of Museum and Library Services, administered by the Florida Department of State, Division of Library and Information Services.
+Florida Memory is funded under the provisions of the Library Services and Technology Act from the Institute of Museum and Library Services.
+Florida’s LSTA program is administered by the Department of State's Division of Library and Information Services.